benlawraus/pyDALAnvilWorks/README.rst

 ^^^^^^^^^^^^^^

 One way is to git clone `pyDALAnvilWorksDev <https://github.com/benlawraus/pyDALAnvilWorksDev>`_.
-After downloading, rename it and run the script with your anvil app link.
+After downloading, rename it and run the setup_script with your anvil app link.

 Once this is set-up use the push and pull scripts generated, to sync to and from your anvil app.